UIUCLibrary/jtg-cli-pres-2022-08-19/pres.md

 ## -v

-  Inverse, show lines that do NOT match the pattern
+  Inverse, show lines that do NOT match the pattern, such as `grep -v '^#'` to show non-comment lines.

 ## -o